-General Manager and Chief Executive Officer Paul J. Wiedefeld
+Paul J. Wiedefeld

-During his tenure from 2002-2005, Mr. Wiedefeld managed the largest expansion in the Airport's history that included the design and construction of a 26-gate terminal for Southwest airlines, an 8,400-space parking garage and a modern consolidated rental car facility.
+Prior to joining Metro, Paul was the CEO of BWI Airport.
+During his tenure, BWI grew to become the leading passenger airport in the Washington metropolitan region.
+To support this growth, he managed the largest capital expansion in the Airport's history, including the construction of a 26-gate terminal for Southwest airlines, an 8,400-space parking garage and a modern consolidated rental car facility.

 Paul also served as the CEO of the Maryland Transit Administration, managing day-to-day operations of the nation's 13th largest transit system, including MARC commuter rail, subway, light rail, buses and paratransit.

 In the private sector, Paul served for a decade as a consultant with the international engineering firm, Parsons Brinckerhoff.
 He has a Master's degree in City and Regional Planning from Rutgers University.